By Dr. Lawrence Wilson

 Brian Andersen lives in Southern California, USA.
 He is a student of the work of Mr. Leadbeater.
 He wrote a book that mentions this author in which he reiterates the theories of Mr. Leadbeater.
 The book is entitled The Rhythms Of Nature, Volume I.

 Joseph R. Scogna, Jr. lived from 1949-1989, and was a researcher who also seemed to be in touch with guides or masters.
 In his book, The Promethion (1980, 1983), he proposed another system for classifying minerals.
 He believed there are 64 basic “pressures” or basic minerals, and the rest are isotopes.
 He also grouped the minerals into 8 “octaves”.
 His system is quite unique and difficult to understand for this author.

 PUTTING IT ALL TOGETHER

 Each of the researchers mentioned above made a contribution to our understanding of minerals.
 We currently use the system devised by Dr. Paul Eck because we find it to be the most useful and accurate.
 Dr. Eck’s understanding of minerals and mineral patterns is the basis for our nutritional balancing programs today.
-We have tripled the number of patterns found on the hair test, and improved the lifestyle, diet and supplement programs, but the basic interpretation system is that of Dr. Eck.
+We have more than quadrupled the number of patterns found on the hair test, and improved the lifestyle, diet and supplement programs, but the basic interpretation system is that of Dr. Eck.